-The Committee also spearheaded the annual Board evaluation self-assessment by Board members covering the performance in 2022 of the Board of Directors, Board-level Committees, senior management and each director.
-The 2022 performance evaluation of the Board in terms of board responsibilities, composition, conduct, interaction and communication, administration and process, strategic board meeting session, and board oversight of risks were rated strong.
+The Committee approved the selection of GGAPP to spearheaded the annual Board effectiveness evaluation covering the performance in 2023 of the Board of Directors, Board-level Committees, senior management and each director.
+The 2023 performance evaluation of the Board in terms of board responsibilities, composition, conduct, interaction and communication, administration and process, strategic board meeting session, and board oversight of risks were rated strong.
 Skills deemed essential for Directors such as corporate governance, strategic planning and business strategy, risk management, legal and compliance, and sustainability, were deemed exhibited in the current Board.
 The Directors rated the Board Committees high in terms of their understanding of their respective roles and effectiveness in performing their functions.
 The results further indicate that the Chairperson and President demonstrated strong leadership in their respective roles.
-Majority of the Directors considered themselves sufficiently trained in 2022.
+Majority of the Directors considered themselves sufficiently trained in 2023.